TheSil/sil_zero/README.md

  - propagate training data from self-play
  - connect to actual neural network
  - add exploration noise
- - shall we use softmax for move selection?

 To play with the repository, you just need to have Python 3 installed.
 Download this repository and go to its root folder.